amadts/CloudComputingProject/README.md

 - Ethan Archibald
 - Matthew Tomko

-Project description: Docker performance evaluation - Benchmark Testing (we will be using the STREAM, nuttcp, netperf, and RandomAccess for performance evaluation)
+Project description: Docker performance evaluation - Benchmark Testing (we will be using the STREAM, nuttcp, netperf, and RandomAccess benchmarks for performance evaluation)